Student sitting at desk concentrating as he writes notes

 OR

-I do not admit to the alleged breach and would like to provide information to show [I have not breached academic integrity standards OR the proposed standard outcome is not applicable in my situation].
+I do not admit to the alleged breach and would like to provide information to show that I have not breached academic integrity standards.

 If you admit the allegation, explain to the Committee the mitigating circumstances that led to the breach: